Luxury shopping in the Golden Triangle

 Stop off at number 60

-With emerging designers and established names from the world of fashion, inspired personal stylists, beautifully balanced food counters and eateries devised by Simon Porte Jacquemus, Galeries Lafayette has brought a little magic back to the Champs-Elysées.
+With emerging designers and established names from the world of fashion and inspired personal stylists, Galeries Lafayette is reenchanting the Champs-Elysées.
+A trendy, cutting-edge address!

 For a touch of luxury and beauty

-Head to Guerlain, one of Paris’s oldest parfumiers, which has been a fixture on the Champs-Elysées since 1914.
+Head to Guerlain, one of Paris’s oldest perfumers, which has been a fixture on the Champs-Elysées since 1914.

 Explore two centuries of legendary fragrances and creations – L’Heure Bleue, Shalimar, Habit Rouge, Terracotta, Rouge G de Guerlain and more – in a majestic Belle Epoque listed building.